 Werner Hacke M.D., Ph.D.
 D.Sc. (hon. mult.)
 MA (oPyhology) FAHA FESC FWSC, is a board certified Neurologist, Psychiatrist and Critical Care Specialist.
 He was Professor and Chairman of the Department of Neurology at the University of Heidelberg in Germany for 27 years from October 1987 until September 2014 and is now Senior Professor of Neurology.

 His main scientific and clinical interest is in stroke and critical care neurology.
 He has pioneered the field of thrombolysis for acute stroke and initiated several new management options for large infarctions including hypothermia and decompressive surgery.
 He is also a specialist in stroke prevention.
 He was the principal investigator of several guideline changing studies.
 He is the Editor and main Author of the leading german language Neurology textbook which is in its 13th edition.

 He was the Founding President of the European Stroke Organization (ESO), was First Vice President of the World Federation of Neurology (WFN) and the President of the World Stroke Organization (WSO) from 2016-2018.

 Prof. Hacke is honorary member of several national societies of Neurology including the American Neurological Association (ANA), the French Neurological Society (SFN) and the Russian Neurological Society, the German Neurological Society and both the German societies of Neurosurgery and Neuroradiology.

 He holds honorary doctorates from the Georgia State University and from the University of Debrecen, Hungary.

-Prof. Hacke has published more than 500 original articles listed in the Science Citation Index.
-His h-index is 103 (SCI) and 124 (google Scholar) With more than 50.000 citations he is among the Neurologists with the highest number of publications and citations worldwide.
+Prof. Hacke has published more than 600 original articles listed in the Science Citation Index.
+His H-index is 131 (Google Scholar).
+With more than 90,000 citations he is among the Neurologists with the highest number of publications and citations worldwide.
 He is the Editor and main Author of the leading German language Neurology textbook which is in its 14th edition.